 Server upgrades are not standard, and if you decided to upgrade, you must have a good reason to disrupt your otherwise smooth working environment.
 However, while Windows Server 2016 is still relatively young, their argument made for upgrading to a Server 2019 environment feels decent enough.

 Remember that Windows Server 2016 was the first server OS to be built on the Windows 10 kernel.
 There are a few changes with Windows Server 2019.
 For starters, Windows Server 2019 is markedly faster, and it has some changes, ranging from security to hybrid cloud integration.

 Windows server has never had the option of In-Place Upgrade until now, in Server 2019, that can be upgraded while keeping your installation configurations, Active Directory, settings, server roles and data in place, and so forth.
 Furthermore, Server 2019 also has Cluster OS Rolling Upgrade.
 This means as an administrator; you can upgrade the OS of your Server from Server 2012 R2 and Server 2016 without stopping easily.

 All you need to do is ensure that in-place OS upgrades work you or if you'll need a clean install.
 There are no changes in hardware requirements to change from Server 2016 to 2019, which make the in-place upgrade possible.

-According to Microsoft, Windows Server 2019 heavily invested better security and patching.
+According to Microsoft, Windows Server 2019 heavily invested in better security and patching.
 Some significant new features and areas of improvement include Windows Defender ATP agent, Virtual network encryption, New Shielded VM improvements, and System Guard Runtime Monitor.
 Windows Defender Advanced Threat Protection (ATP), for instance, has received a significant upgrade to provide visibility into the kernel-level attacker and memory activities and the ability to act on compromised machines.
 Defender both detects and blocks ransomware and restores data and files if a ransomware attack.